DATA4WATER project

 Lack of monitoring services

-Many basins in India are poorly gauged due to a lack of comprehensive monitoring services.
-This situation presents both opportunities and challenges.
+Currently, the basin is poorly gauged due to a lack of comprehensive water monitoring services.
+This situation presents both opportunities and challenges in terms of water availability.
 While it points towards the potential for further exploration and development, it also underscores the need for improved infrastructure and attention to ensure sustainable management.
+River water modeling is essential in this aspect.

 Improving living conditions